home-assistant/home-assistant.io/source/_integrations/connectedcars.markdown

 ## Configuration

 To add ConnectedCars.io to your installation, go to **Configuration** >> **Integrations** in the UI, click the button with `+` sign and from the list of integrations select **ConnectedCars**.
-Simply put you `username`, `password` and `namespace`.
+Enter your `username`, `password` and `namespace`.
 The `namespace` can be found if you log in to [ConnectedCars.io GraphQL](https://api.connectedcars.io/graphql/graphiql/#) - look to the upper right corner after login.
-Vin is still not used, the integration adds the car entities by itself.
+Vin is currently not used, the integration adds the car entities by itself.

 <div class="note warning">

-The integration is set to update every 5 minutes, there should maybe be a setting for this in the future.
+The integration is set to update every 5 minutes.

 </div>

+Thanks to [niklascp](https://pypi.org/user/niklascp/) for creating the PyPi lib.